Jasmin Jüttner: Career

 Jüttner began taking karate lessons at TV Strötzbach at the age of seven.
 After she was accepted into the Bayern squad, she started for the KD Untermerzbach for a few years.
 Since 2005, she has been training in the Budocenter of the kata trainer Efthimios Karamitsos in Frankfurt.
-From 2007 to 2016, she had been German champion in kata singles 10 times in a row.
+From 2007 to 2016, she had been German champion in kata singles 10 consecutive occasions.
 In 2013, she was Shōtōkan world champion in Liverpool in the WSKA with the German women's national kata team.
 In November 2014, she became WKF world champion in Bremen with the team of the national kata team.
 In November 2014, she was also elected athlete of the month by ran with the women's national team.
 Her favorite kata is the Unsu.
 In preparation for the competition, she is on the mat up to eleven times a week.
 She wears the third Dan Shōtōkan karate.
 She received her third Dan in recognition of her achievements at the 2014 Karate World Cup.

 Jüttner secured her places on the German squad in the women's kata category by finishing among the top four in the final pool round of the 2021 World Qualification Tournament in Paris, France.
 In November 2021, she competed at the 2021 World Karate Championships held in Dubai, United Arab Emirates.